 A Muslim can execute a will only to the extent of 1/3rd share of the property.
 Rest (2/3rd) has to be distributed as per the rules of succession to the heirs.
 Categories of Heirs under Muslim Law:

-In Muslim law, there are two main categories of heirs they are Sharers and Residuaries.
 Sharers, the ones who are entitled to certain share in the deceased’s property.
 Husband, Son, Daughter of Son, Father, Mother, Full Sister, uterine sister are sharers.

 Residuaries, the ones who would take up the share in the property that is left over after the sharers have taken their part.
 Wife, Daughter, Paternal Grand father, Grand mothers on the male line, Consanguine Sister, Uterine brother etc., are Residuaries.
 Are you looking for a legal advice regarding property matters, connect with our team of expert Advocates.

-• The per strip distribution method is recognised in the Shia law.
+Under the Muslim law, distribution of property can be made in two ways – per capita or per strip distribution.
+The per capita distribution method is majorly used in the Sunni law.
+According to this method, the estate left over by the ancestors gets equally distributed among the heirs.
+Therefore, the share of each person depends on the number of heirs.
+The per strip distribution method is recognised in the Shia law.
 According to this method of property inheritance, the property gets distributed among the heirs according to the strip they belong to.
 Hence the quantum of their inheritance also depends upon the branch and the number of persons that belong to the branch.

-Distribution of the Shares in Property:
+Distribution of Shares in Property under Islamic Law in India:

-1. Husband's Share:
+Husband's Share:

-• If the couple is childless, the husband is entitled to half (1/2) of his wife's property.
+Childless Couple: The husband is entitled to half (1/2) of his wife's property.

-• If there are children, the husband's share decreases to one-fourth (1/4) of the wife's property.
+With Children: The husband's share decreases to one-fourth (1/4) of the wife's property.

-1. Wife's Share:
+Wife's Share:

-• If the couple is childless, the wife is entitled to one-fourth (1/4) of her husband's property.
+Childless Couple: The wife is entitled to one-fourth (1/4) of her husband's property.

-• If there are children, the wife's share decreases to one-eighth (1/8) of the husband's property.
+With Children: The wife's share decreases to one-eighth (1/8) of the husband's property.

-1. Daughter's Share:
+Daughter's Share:

-• Sons receive double the share of daughters.
+Son's Share: Sons receive double the share of daughters.

-1. Mother's and Father's Share:
+Mother's and Father's Share:

-1. Exclusion of Heirs of Predeceased Son or Daughter:
+Exclusion of Heirs of Predeceased Son or Daughter:

 Rights of females: Muslim does not create any distinction between the rights of men and women.
 On the death of their ancestor, nothing can prevent both girl and boy child to become the legal heirs of inheritable property.
 On the death of their ancestor, nothing can prevent both girl and boy child to become the legal heirs of inheritable property.
 However, it is generally found that the quantum of the share of a female heir is half of that of the male heirs.
 The reason behind this is that under the Muslim law a female shall upon marriage receive mehr and maintenance from her husband whereas males will have only the property of the ancestors for inheritance.
 Also, males have the duty of maintaining their wife and children.
 Widow’s right to succession: Under Muslim law, no widow is excluded from the succession.
 A childless Muslim widow is entitled to ¼ of the property of the deceased husband, after meeting his funeral and legal expenses and debts.
 However, a widow who has children or grandchildren is entitled to 1/8 of the deceased husband's property.If a Muslim man marries during an illness and subsequently dies of that medical condition without brief recovery or consummating the marriage, his widow has no right of inheritance.
 But if her ailing husband divorces her and afterwards, he dies from that illness, the widow's right to a share of inheritance continues until she remarries.